Julie Makani: Biomedical research

-In 2004, she received a Wellcome Trust training fellowship and established the Sickle Cell Disease (SCD) programme at Muhimbili University of Health and Allied Sciences (MUHAS), with prospective surveillance of over 2,000 SCD patients.
+In 2004, Makani received a Wellcome Trust training fellowship and established the Sickle Cell Disease (SCD) programme at Muhimbili University of Health and Allied Sciences (MUHAS), with prospective surveillance of over 2,000 SCD patients.
 In sickle cell disease, red blood cells are abnormally shaped, causing problems with the flow of blood through the body and the resulting transport of oxygen throughout the body.
 A genetic disorder, the disease causes reoccurring episodes of pain and severe organ damage which can result in death.
 An estimated eight to eleven thousand children per year are born with sickle-cell disease in Tanzania.
 The focus of Makani's initial work at Muhimbili was to examine factors such as malaria, bacterial infections and stroke, which are considered to significantly contribute to illness and death when interventions are available.

 In collaboration with colleagues, she has developed a biomedical research and healthcare programme which is one of the largest SCD cohorts from one centre in the world.
 Her current interest is in the role of anaemia and foetal haemoglobin in influencing disease burden in SCD.

 Makani is working with colleagues to establish networks at a national level in the regional Sickle Cell Disease Research Network of East and Central Africa (REDAC) and Africa (Sickle CHARTA - Consortium for Health, Advocacy, Research and Training in Africa).
 Makani is co-founder of the Sickle Cell Foundation of Tanzania.
 On a global level she is on the technical advisory group of Global SCD Research Network, co-chairing the working group responsible for hydroxyurea therapy in Africa.

 Her aim is to use sickle cell disease as a model to establish scientific and healthcare solutions in Africa that are locally relevant as well as having global significance.
 Achieving success in sickle cell disease will illustrate that with effective global partnerships, inequities in biomedical science and health can be addressed.

 Fellowships and other awards

 Makani received a training (2003) and intermediate fellowship (2011) from the Wellcome Trust for the sickle cell disease programme.
 In 2007, she received a fellowship to attend the TEDGlobal meeting in Arusha, Tanzania.
 In 2009, she received an Archbishop Tutu Leadership Fellowship from the African Leadership Institute.

-In 2011, she was awarded The Royal Society Pfizer Award.
+In 2011, she was given the Royal Society Pfizer Award.
 The award grant will be used for research to provide a better understanding of the molecular, genetic and environmental mechanisms of sickle cell disease.
 In granting the award, Professor Lorna Casselton of the Royal Society, said: "We are extremely pleased to recognise such an impressive individual with the Royal Society Pfizer Award this year...
 We hope that Dr Makani stands as role-model for other young Africans scientists wishing to make a difference on their continent and worldwide."

-In 2019, she was included in the list of BBC 100 Women.
+In 2019, Makani was included in the list of BBC 100 Women.